 Cobalt (Co) is a lustrous, silvery-blue, non-ferrous metal found in smaltite, cobaltite, and erythrite minerals.
-Cobalt alloy is a kind of metal alloys containing cobalt as the base material.
+Cobalt alloy is a kind of metal alloy containing cobalt as the base material.
 Cobalt alloys have excellent high strength and toughness, high-temperature strength and resistance, and good corrosion resistance.

 Cobalt alloys made be categorized based on their key material advantages.
 These include wear resistance, heat resistance, and corrosion resistance.